wrapperband/Covid-19-RiskOfContraction/README.md

 # Covid-19-RiskOfContraction

+#### 20/3/2020 chart : My son is stupidly being returned from france and we are both in isolation so he is homeless.
+Will update the charts as soon as I can, but it would be great if someone can take over the daily updates, just do a pull request.
+I had some further chart ideas to make situation more plain as well.

 #### Speadsheets to calculate the risk of catching Covid-19 and how that risk is changing over time.

 I'm disabled but have made these initial charts to show people the real risk.
 I have done this by calculating the cumulative number of infected cases from the number of dead.
 160 * Dead = Infections over last 20 days before person is tested.